Fuel Tech Experts

 It is an interesting one, to say the least, and often parroted on automotive forums/discussion boards across the globe.
 I believe it is only partly accurate, so I will attempt to correct it.

-“Vehicle manufacturers spend millions in R&D and testing to make vehicles the best they can be WITHIN A DEFINED CRITERIA AND STRICT BUDGET.”
+“Vehicle manufacturers spend millions in R&D and testing to make vehicles the best they can be, WITHIN A DEFINED CRITERIA AND STRICT BUDGET.”

 Of course, vast sums of money are spent on vehicle technology and development, but manufacturing quality and component durability are constrained by budget.